-How about having some more knowledge on the massive databases?
-Yes, this article is a source of information for you to update your awareness on databases in this Big Data age.
+How about having some more knowledge of the massive databases?
+Yes, this article is a source of information for you to update your awareness of databases in this Big Data age.

 Introduction to Partitioning

-The partitioning key consists of a single or supplementary columns with the intention of determining the partition wherever the rows will be stored.
+The partitioning key consists of a single or supplementary column with the intention of determining the partition wherever the rows will be stored.
 Spark modifies the partitions by using these partition keys.

-Check SQL cheat sheet to understand basic concepts of SQL and prepare for the interview.
+Check the SQL cheat sheet to understand What is SQL and prepare for the interview.